 I'm an auntie, wounded healer, decolonizer, and liberationist.

-To be photographed by me is to be seen by a dancer who has spent her life working with her body as a vehicle of expression.
-Dance is the river of life that informs and animates every single thing I do.
+My camera is an extension of my heart.
+To be photographed by me is to be seen by someone who has spent her life working with her body as a vehicle of expression, self-discovery and transformation.
+Dance is the river of life that informs and animates everything I do.

-My aim is always to listen deeply and stay in service to what the moment is asking.
+My aim is always to listen deeply and be in service to what the moment is asking.
+I bear witness, feel what's unspoken, and love to see people thrive.
 I believe that the unadorned truth is the most beautiful, and all we have to do is relax and get out of its way.